As an entrepreneur, you may know that creating a Unique Selling Proposition (USP) for your business is important.

 - How will you communicate your USP: what materials or slogans will you use to get the message across in your digital marketing or physical collateral?

-Narrowing in on your target audience, assessing your competitors, and taking a straightforward look at what you have to offer are all part of the process of establishing a unique selling proposition.
+Narrowing in on your target audience, assessing your competitors, and taking a straightforward look at what you have to offer are all part of the process of establishing a unique and effective selling proposition.

 Uncovering Competitive Advantage